JuliaCon/www.juliacon.org/2026/keynotes.md

 Simon is chair of Computing at School, the grass-roots organisation that was at the epicentre of the 2014 reform of the English computing curriculum."}

+### Haskell: origins, evolution, and future

+Haskell is an unusual survivor in the Darwinian landscape of programming languages: it is long-lived (36 years old), yet not mainstream; it is both a research platform and a production tool; it pushes the boundaries of what you can do with static types; and (anecdotally) it inspires joy as well as offering utility.
+In this talk I'll describe how Haskell came to be, and what (in retrospect) I think are its most important contributions.
+I'll talk about how it has evolved, especially in response to the demands of companies using Haskell in production.

 ~~~
 <div style="height:1em;display:block;"></div>
 ~~~